Don't deviate from international banking rules, EU tells Trump

-BRUSSELS The vice president of the European Commission warned the Trump administration on Tuesday against deviating from international banking rules in its review of U.S. financial regulations.
+BRUSSELS (Reuters) - The vice president of the European Commission warned the Trump administration on Tuesday against deviating from international banking rules in its review of U.S. financial regulations.

 The U.S. Treasury last week unveiled plans to upend the country's financial regulatory framework in a 150-page report that suggested more than 100 changes, some of which could affect rules previously agreed with international partners.